 The review will facilitate the long-term strategic planning of All Saints’ College into the future.

-In particular, the review will be focused on ensuring All Saints College is able to provide an outstanding faith-filled learning environment in the Catholic tradition and the best possible learning progression and educational outcomes for our students.
+In particular, the review focuses on ensuring All Saints’ College is able to provide an outstanding faith-filled learning environment in the Catholic tradition and the best possible learning progression and educational outcomes for our students.

 Please download here